Symbol

 reincarnation.jpg

 Before language, myth or symbol there was the void.
 From this formlessness came form, which is ever-present and always learning—seeking ever finer ways to know and express itself.
 Through reflection life awakens; when it encounters ratio, symmetry or recursion, it recognises itself as order.
 Symbols like the Philosopher’s Stone are not decorative—they are mirrors and epistemic instruments.
-They do not create awareness; they render it coherent, inviting the soul to higher states.
+They do not create awareness; they render it coherent, inviting the soul to more profound states.